 Visit the Jubilee Battery first

-The first battery on Mount Davis is on the other side of Victoria Road, at the foot of Mount Davis.
+The first battery on Mount Davis is actually on the other side of Victoria Road, at the foot of Mount Davis.

 From the entrance of the hike, cross Victoria Road and walk into The University of Chicago Francis and Rose Yuen Campus.
 At the railing overlooking the water, you can see the Jubilee Battery from above.